ellisonpyon/cs1302-latin-squares/README.md

   * `n` denotes the size of the square,
   * `k` denotes the number of pre-determined locations to generate, and
   * `c1 c2 c3 ...` denote the *n*-many characters that will be used.

+  You may assume the order of the command-line arguments as presented above.
+Additionally, you may assume valid input of command-line arguments and that the value of `k` will be strictly less than `0.5 * n * n`.

   Use of the
   [`PrintWriter`](https://docs.oracle.com/javase/8/docs/api/java/io/PrintWriter.html)